 Source: Feedier

-Feedier (IXM) is the most intuitive experience management solution that allows you to listen carefully to the Voice of the Customer in order to improve your customer experience.
-Collect in real-time direct and indirect feedback through gamified forms, analyze your data with an intuitive and visual dashboard via features such as analysis of the most used keywords in your responses, correlation matrix, User Stories, NPS and many others.
+Feedier (IXM) is an intuitive experience management solution that allows you to listen carefully to the Voice of the Customer in order to improve your customer experience.
+Collect direct and indirect feedback in real-time through gamified forms, analyse your data with an intuitive and visual dashboard via features such as analysis of the most used keywords in your responses, correlation matrix, User Stories, NPS and many others.

 Website: www.feedier.com